JankGaming/jankbot-modules/mumble/README.md

-#Mumble module for Jankbot
+# Mumble module for Jankbot
 By JankDota

-To use this module, copy this directory into Jankbot's bot_modules/ directory.

 **THIS MODULE WAS DESIGNED TO WORK WITH MUMBLE SERVERS HOSTED BY MUMBLE.COM IF YOU ARE RUNNING YOUR OWN MURMUR INSTANCE YOU MAY NEED TO FIND ALTERNATE